Page Header

 Not so topical, ongoing technical issues

 The Companies Act 1985 was revised and rewritten, and published as The Companies Act 2006.
-It has been brought into force in sections, and the last parts are now in force (October 2009).

 Perhaps one of the most important changes for small companies is the reduction in the time given to file accounts at Companies House.
 This has reduced from 10 months to 9 (effective for year ends April 2009 onwards), and now lines up with the Corporation tax payment deadline.